If you’re on the hunt for a new water ionizer, and you’re here right now, then you want to know who wins the battle of Bawell vs Kangen.

-Click here to see the current lowest price for the Bawell Platinum 2195.
+Click Here to see the current price for the Bawell Platinum 2195 at Amazon.

-At the Kangen Enagic website, the current price for the Leveluk SD501 Platinum 5-Language edition is $4,280.
+At Enagic’s website, the current price of the Leveluk SD501 Platinum 5-Language edition is exorbitant for any ionizer.

-It’s up to you whether you think it’s worth paying nearly three times the price of the Bawell Platinum for the Kangen ionizer.
+It’s up to you whether you think it’s worth paying nearly 3X the price of the Bawell Platinum for the Kangen ionizer.

 This goes back to the double-edged sword I mentioned earlier.

-The Importance of the Platinum-Coated Titanium Plates’ Surface Area
+The Importance of the Platinum-Coated Titanium Plate Surface Area

-Earlier in the review, I mentioned that the Bawell’s plates’ surface area is much larger than inside the Kangen unit.
+Earlier, we mentioned that the Bawell’s plate surface area is larger than the Kangen Water machine surface area.

 One of the most expensive parts, if not the most expensive, is the platinum-coated titanium.

-For this reason, alkaline water machines with more plates and surface area are usually more expensive.
+For this reason, alkaline water machines with more plates and more plate surface area are normally more expensive.

-Outside of the brand name, I don’t see anything inside the Kangen unit that makes it worth so much more money
+Outside of the brand name, we don’t see anything inside the Kangen unit that makes it worth thousands more.

-The platinum-coated titanium plates are what conduct a current through the water to ionize it.
+The platinum-coated titanium plates are the key ingredient inside any quality water ionizer.

-This is why the negative ORP is so important.
+This is why the max negative ORP is important.

-The Kangen and Bawell tied on the ORP with a maximum negative ORP of -800mV.
+Remember, Kangen and Bawell tie in ORP value with a maximum negative ORP of -800 mV.

 It’s always a good idea to see what something looks like in action.

-Like I mentioned, you may find that the Kangen Leveluk SD501 Platinum is a better fit for your kitchen’s design while other people will find that the Bawell 2195 would look better in their kitchens.
+As mentioned earlier, you may find that the Kangen Leveluk SD501 Platinum ionizer is a better match for your kitchen decor while other people will find that the Bawell Platinum ionizer looks better in their kitchens.

-First, here’s a video provided by Bawell for their 2195 model:
+First, here’s a video provided by Bawell for its Platinum 2195 model:

-His voice is a bit irritating, but he does give a solid presentation.
+His voice is a bit abrasive, but he does give a solid presentation.

-The gentleman in the video below gives a nice presentation of the Kangen Leveluk SD501 Platinum:
+The gentleman in the video below gives a nice presentation of the Kangen Leveluk SD501 Platinum in action:

-I’ve spent hours upon hours researching alkaline water machines, ionizers, and the water they produce, so I feel as though my opinion is worth more than a couple of cents.
+We’ve spent hours upon hours researching alkaline water machines, ionizers, and the water they produce, so we feel as though our opinion is worth more than a couple of cents.

-I think the Kangen is indeed a great ionizer and the fact that it’s produced in Japan appeals to me since Japan is the leading authority on alkaline water.
+We think Kangen is indeed a great ionizer and the fact that it’s produced in Japan appeals to us since Japan is the leading authority on alkaline water.